eyandocumet/eyandocumet.github.io/README.md

 <tr>
 <td><img src="/assets/img/pyrobot.jpg" width="300"></td>
 <td>
 Pyrobot is an autonomous fire suppression system engineered for operation in hazardous or remote environments.
 It consists of a 2.5-DoF robotic turret, capable of detecting flames and delivering retardant (water in our case).
-The system supports both autonomous and manual operation modes and is also capable of preemptively applying retardant to mitigate fire spread.
 </td>
 </tr>
 </table>